Exploring Textured Paints: Funky Finishes for Walls

 Bathroom

-The humidity-resistant properties of textured paint also make it ideal for bathrooms.
-A simple sand finish in a sea green, sky blue or sandy beige can give a spa-like feel.
-For a small bathroom, vertical rag rolling in a neutral color can create an optical illusion to make the walls appear higher.
+Humidity‑tolerant textures work well here.
+A simple sand finish in sea green, sky blue, or sandy beige gives a spa‑like feel.
+In small baths, vertical rag rolling in a neutral can visually raise the ceiling.

 Caring for and Maintaining Textured Painted Walls